Elshaden/popup-card/README.md

 The use cases are many such as Welcome message, Important message, New feature announcement, etc.

 ## Nova V 4
-This package is compatible with Nova V4
+This package is compatible with Nova V4 / V5
-Is not tested on previous versions of Nova or Nova V5. though it should work on Nova V5 without any issues.
+Is not tested on previous versions of Nova .

 ## Installation